paduagroup/clandpol/README.md

 * `r_COM` is the distance between the centers of mass of the monomers,
 * `k_sapt` is the scaling factor for the epsilon of LJ potential, obtained by SAPT quantum calculation (optional).

-If equilibrium distances are missing for certain fragment dimers, these can be obtained from a geometry optimization (we used dispersion-corrected DFT, B97+D3/cc-pVTZ).
+If equilibrium distances between centers of mass are missing for certain fragment dimers, these can be obtained from a geometry optimization (we used dispersion-corrected DFT, B97+D3/cc-pVTZ).

-The value of the scaling factor can also be obtained through direct quantum chemistry calculation, via Symmetry-Adapted Perturbation Theory (SAPT).
-It those are available in the `fragment.ff` file, they can be chosen with the `-q` option.
+Values of the scaling factor can be obtained directly from quantum chemistry calculation, via Symmetry-Adapted Perturbation Theory (SAPT).
+If those are available in the `fragment.ff` file, they can be selected with the `-q` option.

-In some cases it may be useful to scaling of the sigma LJ values to adjust density, and this can be enabled using the `-s` option (which applies a default value of 0.985).
+In some cases it may be useful to scale sigma LJ values to adjust density, and this can be enabled with the `-s` option (which applies a default value of 0.985).

     scaleLJ.py [...] -s                   - scale all fragments' sigma by 0.985
     scaleLJ.py [...] -s 0.9               - scale all fragments' sigma by a user-defined value
     scaleLJ.py [...] -s c2c1im c4h10      - scale the specified fragments' sigma by 0.985
     scaleLJ.py [...] -s 0.9 c2c1im c4h10  - scale the specified fragments' sigma by a user-defined value

-Finally, `fragment.inp` is a small input file identifies the atomic types corresponding to each fragment:
+Finally, `fragment.inp` is a small input file that identifies the atomic types corresponding to each fragment, and should be prepared by the user for each system:

     # fragment.inp
     # c4c1im dca